vniclos/Blazor-MySql-MariaDB-.Net-5/README.md

 # Blazor-MySql-MariaDB-.Net-5
 Guide donkeys to create a Blazor application with identityframerkok with .Net 5 and MariaDB or Mysql database

+Brief description of the steps to be carried out
+The objective is to create an application in an empty database, using Net 5, and taking as a template the template created by Blazor server that is automatically created from visual studio 2019

 Develop Enviroment
 - Visual Studio 2019